-- The proposal is considered unsuitable for Marsden funding. - The applicant is considered ineligible to apply for Marsden funding. - The applicant is considered ineligible to apply for Fast-Start funding.
+- The proposal is considered unsuitable for Marsden funding. - The applicant is considered ineligible to apply for Marsden funding. - The applicant is considered ineligible to apply for Fast-Start funding. - NEW: The proposal is considered ineligible due to missing sections, thus making it unable to be assessed (e.g., missing abstract).

-In addition, unsuccessful applicants and institutions in the EOI round will now be told:
+In addition, unsuccessful applicants and institutions in the EOI round will be told:

-- 1. Their proposal's score relative to all others considered by that panel, successful and unsuccessful, expressed as:

-- First quintile (best proposals)

-- Second quintile

-- Third quintile - Or 'Not ranked' (Includes fourth and fifth quintile proposals because assessors do not rank these precisely) - 2.
+- 1. Their proposal's score relative to all others considered by that panel, successful and unsuccessful, expressed as: - First quintile (best proposals) - Second quintile - Third quintile - Or 'Not ranked' (Includes fourth and fifth quintile proposals because assessors do not rank these precisely) - 2.
 The percentage of all proposals considered by that panel which progressed to the Full proposal stage.

 Fast-Start applicants who are unsuccessful and ranked in the second and third quintiles will also be able to seek qualitative feedback from the panel convenor.
-This follows on from a pilot trial in 2021, where feedback was extended to Fast-Start applicants ranked in the 3rd quintile in the EIS panel.